awsdocs/amazon-workmail-administration-guide/doc_source/editing_domains.md

 # Editing domain identity policies<a name="editing_domains"></a>

-Domain identity policies specify permissions for email actions \(such as redirecting emails\)\.
-You can redirect email to any email address of your choosing; however, if your domain was added prior to October 13, 2016, you need to update the sending authorization policy manually to support that\.
+Domain identity policies specify permissions for email actions \(such as redirecting email messages\)\.
+You can redirect email to any email address of your choosing\.
+However, if your domain was added prior to October 13, 2016, you need to update the sending authorization policy manually to support that\.

 The update is the addition of a new action: `ses:*`\.
-Domains added after October 13, 2016 have this added by default\.
+Domains added after October 13, 2016 have this action added by default\.

 **Note**
 Exercise caution when editing other sections of the `ses` policy, as incorrect settings can have an adverse effect on Amazon WorkMail functionality\.